nordicenergy-co/blockchain/README.md

 PowerChain platform architecture is a highly scalable, next generation blockchain platform goes beyond state of the art and can be seen as an to achieve a better state between security, most fastest transactions, scalability and decentralization, allowing each node in the shard to determine the members of the consensus.

 PowerChain is a direct consumer and digital energy marketplace connects with producers of renewable energies.
 Without detours and unnecessary additional costs.
 Our several projects and utilities around the world have already start developing pilots and considering projects to test this possibility.

+### Energy certificates via smart contract based blockchain technologies

+Nordic Energy (Trading Company) is responsible for the production, purchase and selling of energy and energy certificates via smart contract based blockchain technologies.
+We use blockchain technology for a broad range of our businesses, decentralized applications, supply chains, energy demand and financial applications.
+Nordic Energy connects energy buyers (end-users and investors) directly with green energy producers and creates an opportunity to purchase electricity upfront at or below market rates.

 #### 1. Decentralized Energy Marketplace: